jimktrains/http_ng/README.md

 --------------

 [Content-Signature](https://tools.ietf.org/html/draft-burke-content-signature-00)
-with the signing key being the TLS/SSL key.
-This could aid in secure caching, mirroring, and proxying.
+(with the concatentation problem fixed, i.e. concatenated fields for the sig could be prefixed with a fixed-length length-of-field)(also, signatures should be able to be in other encodings than hex) could aid in secure caching, mirroring, and proxying.
 This will help ensure that proxies and mirrors are serving up a trustworthy copy of the resource.

 Whatever standard is used for the `Content-Signature` header, there should be a way to link to the signing key, so that it can be downloaded.
 This